cliosight/Docs/README.md

 1. Global filters need to be applied first as they take precedence over the report filters.
 2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation.
 3. It can have its own css definition which will override the css of the constituent and nested forms and reports.
-This can however be turned off in the JSON of the dashlets using a tag.
+This is however a configurable feature.

 Just like the previous two types of widgets, a dashboard can be shared using a URL in a similar format.
 For instance, https://app.cliosight.com/app/dashboards/47/show?noNavbar=false